What is XIAFLEX?

 Tendon rupture or ligament damage.
 Receiving an injection of XIAFLEX may cause damage to a tendon or ligament in your hand and cause it to break or weaken.
 This could require surgery to fix the damaged tendon or ligament.
 Call your healthcare provider right away if you have trouble bending your injected finger (towards the wrist) after the swelling goes down or you have problems using your treated hand after your follow-up visit

 Nerve injury or other serious injury of the hand.
-Call your healthcare provider right away if you get numbness, tingling, or increased pain in your treated finger or hand after your injection or after your follow-up visit
+Call your healthcare provider right away if you get numbness, tingling, increased pain, or tears in the skin (laceration) in your treated finger or hand after your injection or after your follow-up visit

 - swollen face

 - breathing trouble

 - chest pain

 - low blood pressure

 - dizziness or fainting

 - Increased chance of bleeding.
 Bleeding or bruising at the injection site can happen in people who receive XIAFLEX.
 Talk to your healthcare provider if you have a problem with your blood clotting.
 XIAFLEX may not be right for you.